 The conveyancing for acquiring a new build in South Ockendon is often more complex than other types of conveyancing.

 An experienced solicitor in South Ockendon will need to be qualified to handle things like investigating developer incentives, confirming building regulation compliance and checking new build warranties with warranty providers, including NHBC, Advantage HCI and AHCI.

 Our highly experienced team of new build solicitors are highly experienced in helping buyers get the best possible outcome and working to tight developer deadlines.

 I am remortgaging a property in South Ockendon - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The base rate is now at 0.75% (Feb 2019).
 A good South Ockendon remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are moving to an offset mortgage with Santander or to a two-year discount with the Allied Irish Bank, our remortgage specialists can help.
+Solicitors on the panel for all major lenders - so whether you are you are moving to an offset mortgage with Santander or to a two-year discount with the Allied Irish Bank, our remortgage specialists can help.